Useful links

 - West Sussex Record Office

-- Residents of East Grinstead Union Workhouse at the time of 1881 Census
+- Workhouses: residents of East Grinstead Union Workhouse per 1881 Census

 (d) National Organisations and Resources